 3. TAKE ACTION!

-We need to build on this momentum to continue efforts to build peace on the Korean peninsula, while simultaneously ramping back tensions with Russia and working to de-emphasize nuclear weapons in our government’s national security strategy.
+We need to continue our efforts to build peace on the Korean peninsula and in the Middle East, while simultaneously ramping back tensions with Russia and working to de-emphasize nuclear weapons in our government’s national security strategy.
+You will find many opportunities for action below.

 - Tell Congress: Demand Trump fill all diplomatic positions to South and North Korea immediately.
 Trump has not yet appointed an ambassador to South Korea.
 And just recently, the State Department’s senior diplomat in charge of North Korea resigned.
 There can be no diplomacy without diplomats!